 Ginseng royal jelly is a mixture of ginseng and royal jelly.
 Ginseng is a nootropic and boosts stamina.
-Combining royal jelly and ginseng is boosts and compliments their benefits.
-A study of 66 people (human study) showed those that a 750 mg of royal jelly and 150 mg per day ginseng supplement may protect against mental decline from aging and Alzheimer’s disease [R, R, R].
+Combining royal jelly and ginseng may boost and complement their benefits.
+In a clinical trial on 66 people, this combination protected from mental decline [27, 52, 53].

 Royal Jelly and Bee Pollen

 Bee pollen is another honey bee product that can be combined with honey and royal jelly.
 Bee pollen reduces allergies and may help to reduce Th1 dominance.
 It reduces allergic response and inflammation in mice.
 Since royal jelly also has similar allergy-reducing effects, the two could be combined to achieve a stronger and wider effect .